pepop99/Trello-Clone/README.md

 ## Trello Clone
 This project provides a basic implementation of Trello.
+[Live Demo](https://pepop99.github.io/ZuddlProject/)

 ## Motivation
 This project has been created as an exercise task for the position of SDE intern at Zuddl.